 However, a database is only as good as the data that gets put into it.
 In this stage, data entry is still manual and time-consuming.
 Sales reps just don't update the CRM because it takes time away from selling.
 Inaccurate or incomplete data entry leads to guesswork, which leads to faulty assumptions, which leads to inaccurate forecasts.

 Although a cloud-based system that is accessible anywhere is an incremental improvement over static spreadsheets, the reliance on manual input and subsequent data gaps continue to make sales forecasts an inefficient and expensive process.
-Not only that, every company forecasts in a different way, and CRMs are inflexible beasts.
+Not only that, but every company forecasts in a different way, and CRMs are inflexible beasts.
 Unwieldy and incomplete data leads to lacking insights and poor sales pipeline visibility.

 Stage 3: Automated data harvesting and inspection transparency